Random Popular Matchings with Incomplete Preference Lists: Incomplete Preference Lists Setting

-The intuition of $G'(x,y,z_1,z_2)$ is that we approximate the top-choice graph in the incomplete preference list setting, with $V$, $U$, and $U'$ correspond to $B$, $S$, and $L$, respectively, and the first $z_1$ edges and the next $z_2$ edges correspond to normal edges and last resort edges, respectively.
+The intuition of $G'(x,y,z_1,z_2)$ is that we imitate the distribution of the top-choice graph in the incomplete preference list setting, with $V$, $U$, and $U'$ correspond to $B'$, $S'$, and $L'$, respectively, and the first $z_1$ edges and the next $z_2$ edges correspond to normal edges and last resort edges, respectively.

 Similarly to the complete preference lists setting, this auxiliary graph has properties closely related to the top-choice graph in incomplete preference lists setting, as shown in the following lemma.